musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 - **Snowflake account:** This is where we will set up the Snowflake resources such as data warehouses, databases and tables to support the data ingestion processes discussed here.
 Sign up for a **[trial account](https://signup.snowflake.com/?utm_source=google&utm_medium=paidsearch&utm_campaign=na-us-en-brand-trial-exact&utm_content=go-eta-evg-ss-free-trial&utm_term=c-g-snowflake%20trial%20account-e&_bt=579123129595&_bk=snowflake%20trial%20account&_bm=e&_bn=g&_bg=136172947348&gclsrc=aw.ds&gad_source=1&gclid=Cj0KCQjw3bm3BhDJARIsAKnHoVWVpbV2-xagFD0LBmC-kxgnMcg0cH1afvWSLIko69Y0DtP6mnHRUCYaAjUREALw_wcB)**.
 - **Azure account:** This is where we will set up the cloud infrastructure needed to support the data ingestion processes discussed here.
 Sign up for **[trial account](https://azure.microsoft.com/en-gb/pricing/offers/ms-azr-0044p/)**
-- **[Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli):** You will need this when we get to the steps to provision the resources that we need to support the data ingestion processes discussed here.
-These will be provisioned in the Snowflake and Azure accounts.
+- **[Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli):** You will need this to provision the Cloud and Snowflake resources we need to support the data ingestion processes discussed here.
 - **[SnowSQL](https://developers.snowflake.com/snowsql/):** This is the command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations.
-- **[Kubectl](https://kubernetes.io/docs/tasks/tools/):** You'll need this to interact with a Kubernetes cluster when we get to the steps for setting up Argo Events and Argo Workflows.
+- **[Kubectl](https://kubernetes.io/docs/tasks/tools/):** You'll need this to interact with a Kubernetes cluster to create the Argo components.
 - **Kubernetes**.
 Kubernetes cluster with Argo Events and Argo Workflows installed.
 If you haven’t set them up yet, you can refer to my earlier article on this topic: **[Platform Engineering on Kubernetes](https://musana.engineering/platform-engineering-on-k8s-part1/)**

 ### Introducing GloboLatte